 Raul Ricozzi is an Italian qualified lawyer and a partner in Orrick's Rome office.
-He is a member of the Banking & Finance Group.the first ship construction financing for the largest italian shipbuilderthe first ship construction financing for the largest italian shipbuilder
+He is a member of the Banking & Finance Group.

-Raul has 20+ years experience in project financing, leveraged and asset financing, debt issues (with a particular focus on "green bonds"), and securitisation, mainly acting for banks and underwriters.
+Raul has 20+ years experience in project financing, leveraged and asset financing, debt issues (with a particular focus on "green bonds"), and securitization, mainly acting for banks and underwriters.

-He advised on some groundbreaking transactions in the Italian market: the first public lighting infrastructural "green bond" (listed on the Italian Stock Exchange ExtraMOT Pro segment), the first securitization by a P2P consumer lending platform, as well as the first ship construction financing for the largest Italian shipbuilding company.
+Raul advised on some other groundbreaking transactions in the Italian market: the first public lighting infrastructural "green bond" (listed on the Italian Stock Exchange ExtraMOT Pro segment), the first securitization by a P2P consumer lending platform, as well as the first ship construction financing for the largest Italian shipbuilding company.